 2. It is very detailed in nature, so you can check the minor details even after the completion of the project.

-1. It requires a lot of time for completion.
+1. It requires a lot of time to complete.

 2. A lot of information is required to estimate the project using this technique.